Iron Hans (Grimm): Plot

-Opening quote: "He had killed man, the noblest game of all, and he had killed in the face of the law of club and fang."

 Nick (David Giuntoli) and Hank (Russell Hornsby) investigate a homicide and they learn it's connected to an age-old Wesen rite of passage.
 Meanwhile, Juliette (Bitsie Tulloch) meets a surprising ally.
 Captain Sean Renard (Sasha Roiz) battles the darkness within and Nick finds hope for Juliette in the last person he expected: Adalind (Claire Coffee).

 Reception

 Viewers

 The episode was viewed by 4.66 million people, earning a 1.0/4 in the 18-49 rating demographics on the Nielson ratings scale, ranking third on its timeslot and sixth for the night in the 18-49 demographics, behind Blue Bloods, The Amazing Race, Hawaii Five-0, Shark Tank, and a Bruce Jenner interview.
 This was a 2% increase in viewership from the previous episode, which was watched by 4.54 million viewers with a 1.0/4.
 This means that 1.0 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.
 With DVR factoring in, the episode was watched by 6.71 million viewers and had a 1.8 ratings share in the 18-49 demographics.